vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 attesting the minimum amount of collateral.
 But such oracle is not necessary the same oracle that is used in the liquidation.
 It does not even need to be public (it does not need to publicly release its signatures), as it only protects the issuance process.
-It can be a specialized oracle maintained by the Issuer themself on a separated, protected system with a one-way communication channel to the system that hosts the issuance infrastructure (can only send the signatures, cannot receive any information back)
+It can be a specialized oracle maintained by the issuer themself on a separated, protected system with a one-way communication channel to the system that hosts the issuance infrastructure (can only send the signatures, cannot receive any information back)

 Sponsor
 #######

-Compromise of the Sponsor's keys only affects themself and does not have any effect on other participants in the contract.
+Compromise of the sponsor's keys only affects themself and does not have any effect on other participants in the contract.
 This attack vector is therefore not specific to the described contract and is generic to working with digital assets.